Chepstow racecourse is one of the three tracks that Wales has to offer and plays host to the famous Welsh Grand National.

 Later in the season on Chepstow's big day (27th December), the Grade 2 Finale Juvenile Hurdle is the main support to the big race.
 A race for juveniles only, it can often be seen as a useful trial for the Triumph at the Cheltenham Festival in March.

-The Silver Trophy Handicap and a Listed novices' chase both at the October meeting are two other notable races in the calendar.
+The Silver Trophy Handicap and a Listed novices' chase are two other notable races on the calendar, they are both held at the October meeting